 Paddlefish daily limit is one daily on Sunday, Tuesday, Wednesday, Thursday and Saturday.
 Any paddlefish caught on a Monday or Friday must be released immediately.
 Anglers cannot possess a paddlefish in the field on Mondays or Fridays.

-Once you keep a fish, you must stop paddlefish fishing (snagging) for the day and report the harvest using the online E-Check system.
+Once you keep a fish, you must stop paddlefish fishing (snagging) for the day, fill out Record of Game on paddlefish permit and report the harvest using the online E-Check system.

 The annual paddlefish harvest limit is two paddlefish per angler.